Nano-Core/Nano.Azure/Nano.Azure.PostgreSql/README.md

 To disable high availability, simply comment out the `--high-availability`, `--zone`, and `--standby-zone` parameters in the `deploy.ps1` script's create command.

 ### Managed Identity
-Native PostgreSQL password authentication is disabled for this server.
-Access is instead handled through Microsoft Entra ID authentication, removing long-lived shared secrets (admin username/password) in favor of short-lived, identity-based tokens.
+Both native PostgreSQL password authentication and Microsoft Entra ID authentication are enabled for this server (dual auth).
+Entra ID is used for all Entra-capable identities via short-lived tokens instead of shared secrets.
+Native auth stays enabled only because the self-hosted Grafana Helm chart has no Entra support for its own database connection, so it uses a dedicated, least-privilege role instead.

 > ⚠️ Executing the script requires Groups Administrator, and either Privileged Role Administrator or Global Administrator, in Microsoft Entra ID.